"If we pay you for your services, will that guarantee us a job offer in New Zealand?"

 This is a realistic view on what we can achieve for you:

-Our Licensed Immigration Advisers can provide you with a wealth of knowledge of New Zealand´s visa policies and our Job Search Specialists can share their knowledge of the local employment market with you and make a real difference for your chances of success for your job search in New Zealand.
+Our Licensed Immigration Advisers can provide you with a wealth of knowledge of New Zealand´s visa policies and our Job Search Professionals can share their knowledge of the local employment market with you.
+They will actively support and coach you during your entire job search process and make a real difference for your chances of success for your job search in New Zealand.

 Ultimately however, the success of your job search will depend on a number of further factors that are beyond our control.